tesshuflower/samples/virt/README.md

   5. The Policy checks the status of the velero Backup and DataUpload resources and reports on violations.
   6. When uninstalled, the Policy prunes all resources created by the Policy.

+<b>Note:</b>
+If the cluster where the VM's are running is the hub cluster then
+- the OADP ns is fixed to `open-cluster-management-backup` since this is the namespace where OADP is installed when the hub backup is enabled.
+- the OADP is not installed by the Policy, it waits for the backup operator to be enabled and to install the OADP as per ACM version
+- DPA or Velero secret resource are not created by the Policy, the Policy just informs on missing resources.
+The Policy will update the DPA with the OADP required config in order to backup the VM data but leaves the other settings unchanged.
+- The VM schedule is not created unless there is an ACM hub BackupSchedule running.

 Velero schedule sample, with 3 virtualmachines.kubevirt.io resources found on the managed cluster, `vm-1` in `vm-1-ns`, `vm-2` and `vm-3` in `default`: